cefriel/mapping-template/README.md

 If XML input files are provided it is bound to `XMLReader`:

-- `setNamespaces(String namespaces)`: set the XQuery preamble (e.g. namespaces definition) that should be concatened with the provided queries.
+- `setQueryHeader(String namespaces)`: set the XQuery preamble (e.g. namespaces definition) that should be concatened with the provided queries.
 - `executeQueryStringValue(String query)`: Executes a XQuery query returning a list of rows as `List<Map<String,Value>>` if a `map` is provided, otherwise the result can be accessed using the `value` key.

 ##### `$functions`